 - Lightly spritz both sides of tortillas with cooking spray; cut each into eight wedges.
 In a large bowl, combine sugar and cinnamon.
 Add tortillas; toss to coat.

 - Arrange in a single layer on ungreased baking sheets.
-Bake at 350° for 10-12 minutes or until golden brown.
+Bake at 350° until golden brown, 10-12 minutes.
 Serve with salsa.
-Yield: 4-1/2 cups salsa (64 chips).

-Originally published as Fresh Fruit Salsa with Cinnamon Chips in Taste of Home's Holiday & Celebrations Cookbook Annual 2013, p195
+Originally published as Fresh Fruit Salsa in Holiday & Celebrations Cookbook 2013